Plasmonic Aerosols: Introduction

 Plasmonic nanoparticles are promising candidates for benchtop aerosol studies.
-They couple strongly to light, leading to the capability to optically detect them in dilute concentrations and they are also sensitive to changes in their surrounding environment.
-The imaginary electric susceptibility of a plasmonic nanoparticle is, $\chi^"=\beta\omega_{p}^{2} \omega /((L\omega_{p}^{2}-\omega^{2})^{2}+\beta^{2} \omega^{2})$, where $\beta$ is the dampening constant, $L$ is the depolarization factor, $\omega_{p}$ is the plasma frequency and $\omega$ is the frequency.
-The imaginary susceptibility, and consequently the absorption, is a maximum at resonance, $\omega=\sqrt{L}\omega_{p}$, yielding, $\chi_{max}^{"}=\omega_{p}/(\beta \sqrt{L})$.\cite{Miller2014} Therefore a pragmatic nanoparticle to maximize the absorption is a gold nanorod, due to its large $\omega_{p}$, small $L$ (along the long axis of the nanorod), and mature chemical-based fabrication.
-If properly aerosolized, then the thermal forces acting on the nanorods are greater than gravitational forces, enabling these materials to remain aerosolized indefinitely.
+They couple strongly to light, leading to the capability to optically detect them in dilute concentrations, and they are also sensitive to changes in their surrounding environment.
+A simple harmonic oscillator model can be used to describe the behavior of the plasmonic nanoparticles in an optical field.\cite{Bohren1983} From this model, the imaginary electric susceptibility of a plasmonic nanoparticle is $\chi''=\beta\omega_{p}^{2} \omega /((L\omega_{p}^{2}-\omega^{2})^{2}+\beta^{2} \omega^{2})$, where $\beta$ is the damping constant, $L$ is the depolarization factor, $\omega_{p}$ is the plasma frequency, and $\omega$ is the frequency of the incident light.
+The imaginary susceptibility, and consequently the absorption, is a maximum at resonance, $\omega=\sqrt{L}\omega_{p}$, yielding, $\chi''_{max}=\omega_{p}/(\beta \sqrt{L})$.
+Therefore, a pragmatic nanoparticle to maximize the absorption is a gold nanorod\cite{Miller2014,Miller2016,Kravets2008} due to its large $\omega_{p}$, small $L$ (along the long axis of the nanorod), and mature chemical-based fabrication.

+The nanorods will be thermodynamically stable in the gas state when the gravitational force, $\Delta\rho V g $, is less than the stabilizing thermal forces, $k_{B}T/l$, where $\Delta\rho$ is the density difference between the nanorod and gas, $V=\frac{4}{3}\pi r^{2}l$ is the volume of the nanorod, $l$ is the length and $r$ is the radius of the nanorod, $k_{B}$ is the Boltzmann constant and $T$ is the absolute temperature.
+Accordingly, if the length of the gold nanorods is smaller than $\sqrt{(3k_{B}T/4\pi\Delta\rho g r^{2})} \approx \mu m$, then they will remain suspended in the gas state.
 Gold is also an inert metal, making it bio-compatible and environmentally friendly.
-Additionally, recent gram-scale gold nanorod synthesis breakthroughs have now made these materials accessible.\cite{Park2017}
+Additionally, recent gram-scale, colloidal gold nanorod synthesis breakthroughs have now made these materials accessible in large quantities.\cite{Park2017}

-In this Letter, we aerosolize gold nanorods from liquid suspensions into a gas phase and measure their optical spectra at bench-top scales, thereby demonstrating a novel phase of plasmonic matter.
-By tailoring the aspect ratio (length, $l$, to diameter, $d$) of the nanorods, we show that the aerosol absorption peaks are tunable from visible to mid-wave infrared wavelengths.
-We find the sensitivity of the longitudinal absorption peak wavelength to the refractive index of the host medium depends linearly on the nanorod aspect ratio and can be estimated from the geometric and material properties of the nanorod.
-Utilizing this sensitivity dependence, we show changes of the host refractive index of $10^{-4}$ may be detectable, suggesting plasmonic aerosols may be useful for environmental or remote sensing.